Akalfa77/StudentManagementSystem/README.md

 ### Viewing All Students
 ![View All Students](screenshots/view_students.png)

-*Optional:* Add a screenshot for updating marks if you want to highlight that feature.

 ## Technologies Used
 - **Programming Language:** Java (J2SE)
 - **Development Approach:** Object-Oriented Programming